Cerebral palsy: Spastic

 Spastic cerebral palsy is the type of cerebral palsy characterized by spasticity or high muscle tone often resulting in stiff, jerky movements.
 Itself an umbrella term encompassing spastic hemiplegia, spastic diplegia, spastic quadriplegia and – where solely one limb or one specific area of the body is affected – spastic monoplegia.
 Spastic cerebral palsy affects the motor cortex of the brain, a specific portion of the cerebral cortex responsible for the planning and completion of voluntary movement.
 Spastic CP is the most common type of overall cerebral palsy, representing about 80% of cases.
 Botulinum toxin is effective in decreasing spasticity.
 It can help increase range of motion which could help mitigate CP's effects on the growing bones of children.
 There may be an improvement in motor functions in the children and ability to walk.
 However, the main benefit derived from botulinum toxin A comes from its ability to reduce muscle tone and spasticity and thus prevent or delay the development of fixed muscle contractures.

 Ataxic

 Ataxic cerebral palsy is observed in approximately 5–10% of all cases of cerebral palsy, making it the least frequent form of cerebral palsy.
 Ataxic cerebral palsy is caused by damage to cerebellar structures.
 Because of the damage to the cerebellum, which is essential for coordinating muscle movements and balance, patients with ataxic cerebral palsy experience problems in coordination, specifically in their arms, legs, and trunk.
 Ataxic cerebral palsy is known to decrease muscle tone.
 The most common manifestation of ataxic cerebral palsy is intention (action) tremor, which is especially apparent when carrying out precise movements, such as tying shoe laces or writing with a pencil.
-This symptom gets progressively worse as the movement persists, making the hand shake.
-As the hand gets closer to accomplishing the intended task, the trembling intensifies, which makes it even more difficult to complete.
+This symptom progressively worsens as the movement persists, making the hand shake.
+As the hand get closer to accomplishing the intended task, the trembling intensifies, making it even more difficult to complete.